puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups.markdown

 ### Adding Classes to a Node Group

-The next thing you’ll want to do is add classes to your node group.
 [Classes][lang_classes] are the blocks of Puppet code used to configure your nodes and assign resources to them.
-To add a class to a group, first create the class in a module.
+To add a class to a node classification group, first create the class in a module.
 You'll then need to install the module.

 > #### Creating Puppet Classes
 >